-This portal was created by the Ryerson University Library and the community to help you start your research on indigenous topics.
+This portal was created by the Toronto Metropolitan University Library and the community to help you start your research on indigenous topics.
 It includes key resources that focus on Nations, Métis, and Inuit in Canada and Indigenous peoples around the world.

 We hope it will help you with your course work and your learning journey.